EAST GEORGIA STATE COLLEGE

-*Second Notification – Suspension – Student has a right to submit an appeal to be placed on probation.
-If appeal is approved student will be placed on an Academic Plan.
+*Second Notification – Suspension – Student has a right to submit an appeal to be placed on a probationary status.
+If an appeal is approved, the student will be placed on an Academic Plan.
 Students placed on Academic Plan will be required to meet the following standards each term or be placed on Financial Aid Suspension.

 *Have a minimum term GPA of 2.0

 *If appeal was for Learning Support Dismissal, learning support must be exited during the first term of the Academic Plan.

 *Must take advantage of one or more of the following to devise a plan of action for success: Academic Center for Excellence, Counseling and Disability Services, Academic Advisor, or Personal Tutoring.

 Students who are not making Satisfactory Academic Progress will receive a written notice from the Office of Financial Aid by EGSC email.
 Students will be encouraged to schedule an appointment with Counseling Services and/or take advantage A.C.E.
 (Academic Center for Excellence).

 Students who are placed on Suspension and their appeal to be placed on probation is denied or they failed to meet the conditions of the Academic Plan are ineligible to receive any additional financial aid until they can meet the minimum standards (cumulative 2.00 GPA and 67% completion rate).